maxx1559/maxx1559.github.io/_posts/2024-04-01-welcome-to-jekyll.markdown

 Fare Type: The majority of travelers either pay full fare or travel for free.
 There are consistently more travelers in each category who choose other modes over traveling by car.
 Notably, there is a higher proportion of disabled individuals opting for modes other than cars.

-Travel Purpose: A significant number of people travel for Home-Based Other (HBO) purposes.
+Travel Purpose: A significant number of people travel for HBO (Home-Based Other) purposes.
 In every category, the number of individuals using modes other than cars exceeds those who travel by car.

 Day of the Week: Car users typically travel on weekends, with fewer choosing to travel on Mondays.
 Conversely, those who use other modes prefer to travel on weekdays, particularly on Fridays.

+Overall, most of people choose to travel by car for HBO reasons and they prefer to travel on weekends.

+<h3>2.
+The carbon dioxide emission for different travel types</h3>

 Our first plot looks at the different types fuel used in cars over time.
 Here we can see that petrol cars are overwhelmingly the most used cars.
 We have to remember, this dataset only goes from 2012 to 2015, so electric cars weren't as prevalant as a commuter car at this time.